Ayan Kumar Bhunia

 two

 networks we can increase the adversarial robustness of our system.
-Also, it is noteworthy that
+Also, it is noteworthy

 our model can learn from unpaired data.
-Experimental results suggest that the proposed method
+Experimental results suggest that the proposed

 achieves superior performance over widely used DIBCO datasets.